Murder of Betsy Aardsma: Murder

 At some point between 4:45 and 4:55 p.m., Aardsma was stabbed a single time through the left breast with a knife while standing between rows 50 and 51 in the dimly lit Stack Building of the Pattee Library.
 This wound severed her pulmonary artery and pierced the right ventricle of her heart.
 Following the stabbing, Aardsma slumped to the ground close to the end of the aisle, pulling several books off adjacent shelves as she fell onto her back.
 Two students—Joao Uafinda and Marilee Erdley—then observed a man running from the direction of the commotion, concealing his right hand, exclaiming, "That girl needs help!"
 Erdley described this man as being dressed in khaki washable slacks, a tie, and a sports jacket.
 He had well-kept brown hair, was approximately 6 ft in height, about 185 lbs, and may have been wearing glasses.
 This individual led Uafinda and Erdley into the Core, where he pointed toward the prone body of Aardsma lying between scattered books and metal shelves which had also been knocked loose.
 As Erdley began to check for signs of a pulse, Uafinda observed this individual leaving the library; he discreetly followed the man upstairs, where the individual ran out of the library.
-Uafinda attempted to chase this man, but was outpaced.
+Uafinda attempted to chase this man but was outpaced.
 This individual was last seen running in the direction of the Recreation Hall.

-Subsequent police appeals for the man or men who spoke to Uafinda and Erdley before fleeing from the library to come forward were unsuccessful, and the individual has never been identified.
+Subsequent police appeals for the man or men who spoke these words to Uafinda and Erdley before fleeing from the library to come forward were unsuccessful, and the individual has never been identified.